Harmonized sales tax

-The harmonized sales tax (HST) is a consumption tax in Canada.
+The harmonized sales tax (HST; taxe de vente harmonisée, TVH) is a consumption tax in Canada.
 It is used in provinces where both the federal goods and services tax (GST) and the regional provincial sales tax (PST) have been combined into a single value-added tax.

+Functioning

 Jurisdiction

 The HST is in effect in five of the ten Canadian provinces: New Brunswick, Newfoundland and Labrador, Nova Scotia, Ontario and Prince Edward Island.
 The HST is collected by the Canada Revenue Agency (CRA), which remits the appropriate amounts to the participating provinces.
 The HST may differ across these five provinces, as each province will set its own PST rates within the HST.
-In provinces and territories which have not enacted the HST, the CRA collects only the 5% goods and services tax.
+In provinces and territories which have not enacted the HST, the CRA collects only the 5% goods and services tax and the provincial government either imposes its own sales tax or in Alberta's case, it does not have a sale tax.

 HST needs to be filed monthly, quarterly, or annually, depending on the annual revenue of the business.

 The current rates by province are as follows: